LINWEN607/congregate/README.md

 You can import `pdb` into the class you want to debug through a terminal and add `pdb.set_trace()` around the lines you would like to debug.
 You can read more about using pdb [here](https://fuzzyblog.io/blog/python/2019/09/24/the-python-equivalent-of-byebug-is-pdb-set-trace.html)

+#### Issues with installing node dependencies

+You can delete the `node_modules` folder and re-run `npm install` if you are experiencing issues with frontend dependencies.
+If you are still having issues with getting the UI to build correctly after re-installing the dependencies and you don't have any linting issues, reach out to a maintainer or create an issue pinging @leopardm or @pprokic

 ## Migration features